MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/new_indices_tutorial.md

 set_color(InactiveOrbital, :red)
 ```

-now if we use the indices we see that they get possible to tell apart
+now if we use the indices we see that they are no longer identical

 ```@repl 1
 ∑(real_tensor("g", 1, 2, 3, 4) *